 Application Priority Dates

 Applications must be received in the Office of Admissions by the dates listed below.
 Accompanying application documentation must be received in the Office of Admissions before the date of your interview.

 In order to facilitate a smooth admissions process and speedy review of applicant files, applicants are encouraged to apply by a set of priority dates.
-Each priority date acts as a dealine by which you must apply in order to have an interview during a given timeframe.
+Each priority date acts as a deadline by which you must apply in order to have an interview during a given timeframe.
 Please review the interview dates for your selected program to ensure you apply by one of the priority dates.
 Please be aware that each arts school has different audition and interview dates and that a school may not have dates after a certain time.